'Age should be no barrier'

 “I was just sitting on my couch getting fat,” she said with a laugh.

-“I needed to get out and do something, because after I lost my son, who I took care of me full time … all at once, you’re just sort of lost.
+“I needed to get out and do something, because after I lost my son, whom I took care of full time … all at once, you’re just sort of lost.
 I just needed something; I was looking for something.
 I’ve said I’ve never watched a soap opera in my life and I never intend to.
 I was just sitting there and sitting there some more.
 And, like anyone else, I need the money.”

 After retiring though, some feel like the task of re-entering the work force is daunting.
 The world and technology have progressed so quickly even Samples said she was “very nervous” and wasn’t sure she could do it.
 An article in the Reflector helped get her on a path that is changing her life, though.